 Custody situations can become uncomfortable for children.
 Please help us avoid a situation for your child.
 Just remember to provide us with the most current documents and we will follow them.
-If parents make an agreeable change, please do not call in but provide a note signed by both parties.
 If you have given us a copy of your order, we still have it on file.
 A copy of a no contact order should also be on file in the school office.